h1376h/MLCourse/ML_Obsidian_Vault/Lectures/8/Quiz/L8_2_Quiz.md

 4. If feature A costs $100 and improves accuracy by 5%, while feature B costs $50 and improves by 3%, which is more cost-effective?
 5. Calculate the average correlation of selected vs unselected features
 6. Calculate the coefficient of variation (CV = standard deviation/mean) for the correlation scores.
 If you want to select features such that their combined correlation variance is minimized while maintaining an average correlation above 0.6, which features would you select?
 Show your calculations.
+7. If you want to maximize the sum of correlations while keeping the standard deviation below 0.1, which features would you select?
+8. Calculate the geometric mean of correlations for different feature subsets
+9. If correlation follows a normal distribution, what's the probability of a feature having correlation > 0.8?
+10. Design a weighted selection strategy based on feature importance

 For a detailed explanation of this question, see [Question 9: Feature Ranking Analysis](L8_2_9_explanation.md).